Bohr sets in sumsets I: Compact abelian groups: Introduction and statements of results

-then $A + A - A - A$ contains a Bohr set whose rank and radius depend only on $d^*(A)$. \end{theorem} While it originated from the study of almost periodic functions, Bogolyubov's theorem is now a standard tool in additive combinatorics.
+While it originated from the study of almost periodic functions, Bogolyubov's theorem is now a standard tool in additive combinatorics.
 It was used in Ruzsa's proof of Freiman's theorem \cite{ruzsa6} and in Gowers' proof of Szemer\'edi's theorem \cite{gowers}.
 See \cite{bienvenu-le1, gm1} for a recent variant of Bogolyubov's theorem and its applications.

-The more copies of $A$ are involved, the more structured the sumset is.
+The more copies of $A$ that are involved, the more structured the sumset is.
 This reflects the fact that more convolutions result in smoother functions.
 Thus, a natural question is: What is the smallest number of copies of $A$ that will guarantee the existence of a Bohr set?
-In $\Z$, it is known that $A-A$ does not necessarily contain a Bohr set, which is a result of Kriz \cite{kriz}.
+In $\Z$, it is known that $A-A$ does not necessarily contain a Bohr set when $A$ is a set of positive upper Banach density, which is a result of Kriz \cite{kriz}.
 On the other hand, F\o lner \cite{folner1} proved that there is a Bohr set $B$ such that $(A-A) \setminus B$ has density 0.

 Regarding three copies of $A$, Bergelson and Ruzsa \cite{br} proved the following:

 \begin{theorem}[Bergelson-Ruzsa \cite{br}] Let $r, s, t$ be non-zero integers satisfying $r +s+t = 0$.
 If $A \subset \Z$ has positive upper Banach density, then $r A+s A+t A$ contains a Bohr set whose rank and radius depend only on $r, s, t$ and $d^*(A)$. \end{theorem} The condition $r + s + t = 0$ is easily seen to be necessary, by taking $A = M \Z + 1$ for some $M > |r| + |s| + |t|$, since any Bohr set must necessarily contain 0.
 In particular, one cannot expect $A + A - A$ to contain a Bohr set.
 When $(r, s, t) = (1, 1, -2)$, Bergelson-Ruzsa's theorem generalizes Bogolyubov's, since $A+A-2 A \subset A+A-A-A$.